92VV3M42d3v8/Qubes-Privacy-Doc/README.md

         user@Storage:~$ xdg-settings set default-web-browser browser_vm.desktop

-   Open any pdf or text or jpg default application (from file property) to browser_vm.desktop
+   Change any pdf or text or jpg default application (from file property) to browser_vm.desktop